 Every director of a UK company must have a service address, so you will need to provide this information to Companies House when you set up a company, appoint a new director, or notify a PSC (person with significant control).
-A service address can be residential or commercial; however, it will be included on public record, so it is best to use a non-residential address.
+A service address can be residential or commercial; however, it will be included on public record, so it is best to use a commercial (non-residential) address.

 Does a director’s service address need to be in the UK?

 There is no rule which states that a director’s service address needs to be in the UK.
-Whilst your company’s registered office address must be situated in the part of the UK where your company is formed, a director’s service address can be located anywhere in the UK or abroad.
+Whilst your company’s registered office address must be situated in the part of the UK where your company is formed, a director’s official contact address can be located anywhere in the UK or abroad.

-You can use any type of address (apart from a PO Box No.), including your private residence, your company’s registered office or trading address, the same service address as another director, your accountant’s office, or a professional service address from a company formation agent.
+You can use any type of address (apart from a PO Box No.), including your private residence, your company’s registered office or trading address, the same address as another director, your accountant’s office, or a professional service address from a company formation agent.

 There is no need to visit your service address or work there, nor do you have to use specific business premises or an address that is associated with your company.
 It simply needs to be a physical postal address where mail can be delivered.

 Can I use my home address as a director’s service address?

 You are allowed to use your home address as a director’s service address, but do bear in mind that Companies House will disclose the address on the official register of companies, which is available to the public.
 Most directors, therefore, prefer to use a non-residential address to limit the personal information that is made available to the public.